Parkland students heartbroken for their friends in Christchurch

 When Isaac Christian saw the news Friday that a gunman had entered two mosques in Christchurch, New Zealand, he frantically began sending text messages.

-In July 2018, Christian was among the 28 students and 4 chaperones who traveled from Parkland, Florida, to the University of Canterbury in Christchurch — that visit was intended to help the students cope with the aftermath of the mass shooting at the Marjory Stoneman Douglas High School.
+In July 2018, Christian was among the 28 students and four chaperones who traveled from Parkland, Florida, to the University of Canterbury in Christchurch — a visit that was intended to help the students cope with the aftermath of the mass shooting at the Marjory Stoneman Douglas High School.

 “It’s kind of like the same feelings as when our school shooting happened.
 It felt so surreal,” Christian, 17, a junior at Stoneman Douglas, said of the latest massacre.